 As an employer, you must withhold certain taxes from employees’ wages.
 Then, file and deposit them with the proper agencies.
 One form your business may need to file to report payroll taxes withheld from employee wages is Form 944.
 Read on to get the scoop on what is Form 944 and whether or not your business must use it.

 What is Form 944 used for?

-If the IRS has not notified you to file Form 944, you can request to file it.
-To do so, you must contact the IRS via phone (1-800-829-4933 or 267-941-1000) or send a written request.
-You must make this request within the first few months of the year.
-The IRS will notify you if you can file Form 944 following this request.
+Keep in mind that you must submit your request within the first few months of the year.
+The IRS will notify you if you can file Form 944 following your request.

 Who can’t file Form 944?